Extended Rural Cohort

 Q. Are there any differences with examinations?

 A. ERC students sit the same exams as metropolitan based students.

 Q. Do ERC students need a car or is there transport available?

 A. We recommend that all ERC students have their own reliable transport.
 Regional and rural sites vary with travel requirements and distances related to learning activities.

-Q. Where do students live?
+Q. Where do students live while on placement?

 A. When you undertake a two-week placement in Year 2 we organise and pay for your accommodation.
 When on regional or rural placement during the clinical training years (Years 3-5), students live in Monash subsidised, self-catered accommodation.
 The accommodation is either college-style or share houses/units close to the placement site.
 The weekly rental fee covers the cost of fully furnished accommodation, Wi-Fi, utilities, property and garden maintenance.

 Q. How can I find out more about life as an ERC student?